 "We are working with scientists, doctors, nutritionists and dieticians."

 In future, rND plans to partner with universities to work on clinical studies for Agriculture Canada.

-They make their bagels with minimal ingredients.
+They make their bagels and breads with minimal ingredients.
 Organic oats, tapioca, psyllium.
 And they are delicious.

 "Our breads are hand made, unlike the large, automated bakeries which do things like add extra yeast to make their bread rise evenly for a consistent, assembly line loaf.
 Extra yeast can contribute to yeast allergies.
 It's like putting something in that was never intended for the product."